-In the second half of 2021, we plan to launch Olink Signature Q100, our own qPCR readout platform.
+In June 2021 we started taking orders for Olink Signature Q100, our own qPCR readout platform.
 The system is purpose built for PEA and we believe it will make our kit products more widely accessible in the market.
+The instrument was made available for pre-orders in June 2021 and we plan to start shipping later in the year.
 As qPCR has proven to be a highly suitable platform for PEA, we believe we have incorporated the best of the technology.
-The Olink Signature Q100 is expected to be a cost efficient, ultralight and nimble benchtop system with a modern design and equivalent or better performance properties than Fluidigm's Biomark HD system.
+The Olink Signature Q100 is expected to be a cost efficient, ultra-light and nimble benchtop system with a modern design and equivalent or better performance properties than Fluidigm's Biomark HD system.
 When launched, Olink Signature Q100 will be the readout platform used for our Target and Focus product lines, both for external installations and in our Analysis Service labs.